eclipse/microprofile-evolution-process/proposals/0001-config.md

 Sometimes it is not realistic to package application configurations within the application.
 For example, some configurations need to be secured and/or dynamic or be configured based on the running environment.
 As a consequence, these configurations need to be stored externally.

-A number of open source projects such as Archaius, Apache Commons, Tamaya, DeltaSpike etc are trying to deal with dynamic and external configurations.
+A number of open source projects such as [Archaius](https://github.com/Netflix/archaius), [Apache Commons Configuration](http://commons.apache.org/proper/commons-configuration/), [Apache Tamaya](http://tamaya.incubator.apache.org/), [Apache DeltaSpike](https://deltaspike.apache.org/) etc. are trying to deal with dynamic and external configurations.
 Since no Configuration standard exists in JavaEE specifications, it makes the interop very difficult.

 The lack of Configuration standard significantly impacts the interoperability of microservices.
 Configuration is a central part of the microservice programming model.
 The Configuration needs to be standardised.
 This proposal is to address the requirements: standardise Configuration APIs and Reference Implementations.
 With the standardisation, all Java applications not only microservices should benefit from this effort.